 The Insurance Institute for Highway Safety (IIHS) estimates that about half of all fatal accidents between big rigs and passenger vehicles involve underrides.
 Furthermore, they conclude that durable side underride guards could potentially reduce the risk of fatal and serious injuries by about 75 percent for the occupants of passenger vehicles involved in side underride accidents.

 Side underride accidents are extremely dangerous.
 If you were injured in or have lost a loved one to a side underride accident, you need a skilled Houston truck accident lawyer to help you navigate the truck accident claims process and get you the maximum compensation you deserve.
-The legal team at the firm of Stewart J. Guss, Attorney at Law, is here to help.
+The legal team at the firm of Stewart J. Guss, Injury Accident Lawyers, is here to help.

 Some Underride History

 The Truck Trailer Manufacturing Association, the trucking industry’s lobbying association, strongly opposes side under ride protections because of:

 - The inherent technological complications of designing side underride guards that don’t diminish the physical integrity or strength of the trucks.